top of page

 But with the most recent version of PowerPoint, that’s all changed.
 Yes, font fans rejoice, because you can FINALLY embed fonts on PowerPoint for Mac!

-Let’s back up – what is embedding fonts?
+Let’s back up – what is embedding fonts in PowerPoint?

 When you open a PowerPoint, the file knows what font should be displayed.
 But in order for that font to actually show up in your presentation, it needs to be loaded on your computer.
 This is the source of all those mystifying “font not found” pop ups you’ve been ignoring for years.
 If you don’t have the appropriate font on your computer, PowerPoint automatically swaps it for something that actually is on your machine.
 But when you embed a font into your PowerPoint file, that font moves along with the file, meaning it can be opened on (almost) any computer and show the correct fonts.